• Skip to primary navigation

 Ice: enough to top your glass.

-Optional – Sweetener: simple syrup or agave syrup are both great options if you’d like to add a little extra sweetness to your drink.
+Optional – Sweetener: simple syrup, vanilla simple syrup, or agave syrup are both great options if you’d like to add a little extra sweetness to your drink.

 Optional – Flavoring: an easy option is adding a splash of vanilla extract to your iced matcha latte for a little extra fun, since this is a standard pantry item for most people.